rust-lang/reference/src/inline-assembly.md

 # }}
 ```

-r[dynamic.asm.invocation.operands]
+r[asm.invocation.operands]
-Each operand, other than an explicit register operand ([dynamic.asm.operands.register]) shall be mentioned by at least one format_specifier in the *joined asm-string*.
+Each operand, other than an explicit register operand ([asm.operands.register]) shall be mentioned by at least one format_specifier in the *joined asm-string*.
 Explicit registers may not be referred to be a format_specifier.

 ```rust,compile_fail
 # #[cfg(target_arch = "x86_64")] { unsafe{